 - Recurrent inappropriate compensatory behaviors to prevent weight gain.
 This may include self-induced vomiting, fasting, misuse of laxatives or diuretics, or exercising excessively.

 - The binge eating and inappropriate compensatory behaviors both occur, on average at least once a week for three months.

 - Self-evaluation is unduly influenced by body shape and weight.

 - The disturbance does not occur exclusively during episodes of anorexia nervosa.

-- In general, behaviors and attitudes indicate that weight loss, dieting, and control of food are becoming primary concerns
+- High level of concern with weight loss, dieting, and control of food

-- Evidence of binge eating, including disappearance of large amounts of food in short periods of time or lots of empty wrappers and containers indicating consumption of large amounts of food
+- Disappearance of large amounts of food in short periods of time

-- Disappears after eating, often to the bathroom
+- Frequent trips to the bathroom after meals

 - Steals or hoards food in strange places